marano/blog/_posts/2015-03-16-mixin-libraries-ftw.markdown

 ##Less Hat

-[Less Hat](http://lesshat.madebysource.com/) is perfect for less.
-Seriously.
-Less has a lot of frameworks and libraries, but Less Hat can do more.
-You can find out more on the website.
+[Less Hat](http://lesshat.madebysource.com/) is perfect for Less. (since it has a lot of frameworks and libraries) but Less Hat can do much more.
+You can find out the full comparison on the website.
 <br>My favorite mixin in this library is **size**.

 {% highlight sass linenos %}